Suckzoo/sexyforecaster/README.md

 - Author: Seokju Hong
 - ID: 20164484

-This report is also available on https://github.com/suckzoo/sexyforecaster/readme.md.
+Codes are available on https://github.com/Suckzoo/sexyforecaster/.

-PDF version of this report may not support hyperlinks.
+This report is also available on https://github.com/Suckzoo/sexyforecaster/blob/master/README.md.

 ## How the app works